 The parking for the market rate residential units will be charged separately and in addition to the rent so as to encourage reduced car ownership and parking demand while encouraging increased transit usage.

-Based on the Petitioner’s transportation demand management plan, the redevelopment of the Site will not adversely affect the future parking availability in Newton Upper Falls.
+Based on the mix of uses, the Project design that promotes one-car living and parking on-site, and the Petitioner’s transportation demand management plan, the redevelopment of the Site will not adversely affect the future parking availability in Newton Upper Falls.

 The commercial and residential uses are complementary and will allow for shared usage of the garage at different times.
-The Petitioner has prepared a shared parking analysis to allow office retail and residential users to share parking in mixed use garages as appropriate.
+The Petitioner has prepared a shared parking analysis to allow office, retail, and residential users to share parking on the Site.
 The shared parking analysis has predicted that at certain hours and days the Petitioner may require valet or tandem parking in its parking structure.

 With regard to special permits to allow exceptions to the various design and dimensional requirements for parking facilities in the BU4 district, pursuant to §5.1.8.B.1, §5.1.8.B.2, §5.1.8.B.6, §5.1.9.A, §5.1.9.B.1, §5.1.9.B.2, §5.1.9.B.3, §5.1.9.B.4, §5.1.10, §5.1.12, and §5.1.13: